 Eventually arriving in Nauvoo, she married Edmund Brown who had several children from his first marriage.
 Two of their children attended school there, eventually leaving Nauvoo with the Saints.
-It is unclear if Mary and Edmund's young son were initially with the Battalion leaving Council Bluffs, but Mary traveled with her immediate and extended family including her husband, two of his sons from his previous marriage - William, a soldier, and Edmund Jr., eventually an officer's servant.
+It is likely that Mary was an initial laundress, traveling with her immediate and extended family including her husband, two of his sons from his previous marriage - William, a soldier, and Edmund Jr., an officer's servant.
 Her family included her two sons, George and Isaiah Steele, from her previous marriage.
-Her brother, Joseph Clark, and two nephews, Joseph and Rilev Clark who were sons of another brother, were also with them.
-It is uncertain when Mary was designated as an official laundress, but Cooke identified all 25 women who arrived in Santa Fe as laundresses.
+Her brother, Joseph Clark, and two nephews, Joseph and Riley Clark who were sons of another brother, were also with them.
 In earlier histories of the Battalion, Mary was recorded as "Agnes" and most included her in the detachments arriving in Utah.
 However, Mary (or Agnes) was not found on the Thomas Bullock list arriving in Salt Lake.
 Her son's pension record described an injury where he was transported to his mother's home in San Diego, unveiling a new discovery that she was with her family in California - one of the five women arriving there.
 Her husband, his son, her sons, and one of her nephews reenlisted in the Mormon Volunteers.
 After discharge in March 1848, some of them were found in the 1850 census record in Sacramento and in Yolo California by the 1860 Census.
 Edmund and his son, Edmund Jr., heeded Brigham Young's call to return to Utah in 1858, while Mary stayed behind.
 A missionary journal noted that Mary could not or did not want to travel.
 By 1860, Edmund returned to Yolo where they resided and he served as a judge.
 After Edmund died in 1872, Mary traveled to Utah to visit her son in Provo before her death in 1873.
 Her obituary noted she was one of the women who accompanied the command all the way to California.
 Two battalion members spoke at her funeral.
 They described her "kindness and motherly care...towards the boys of the battalion in all the most trying scenes they were called to pass through.
 She remained firm and confident using an influence and example of quiet, patient endurance that was felt and acknowledged by all."